StackStorm/st2/docs/source/install/index.rst

     StackStorm Repositories <stackstorm_repos>

 .. note::
     We compile, build and test on Fedora 20 and Ubuntu 14.04.
-The `st2_deploy.sh <https://github.com/StackStorm/st2sandbox/blob/master/scripts/deploy_stan.sh>`_ script should work for other versions, but if you find a problem, let us know.
+The `st2_deploy.sh <https://github.com/StackStorm/st2sandbox/blob/master/scripts/st2_deploy.sh>`_ script should work for other versions, but if you find a problem, let us know.
 Fixes welcome :)

+    st2_deploy.sh script allows you to easily install and run |st2| with all the dependencies on a single server.
+It's only intented to be used for testing, evaluation and demonstration purposes (it doesn't use HTTPS, it uses flat file htpasswd based authentication, etc.) - you should **not** use it for production deployments.

+    For production deployments you follow deb / rpm installation methods, or use our puppet modules.